Ishwari Singh of Jaipur

-Ishvari Singh (1721 – 12 December 1750) was the Raja of Amber Kingdom (1743 – 1750).
-He was a son of Jai Singh II, Raja of Jaipur.
+Sawai Ishwari Singh (February 1721 – 12 December 1750) was the Kachwaha Rajput ruler of Jaipur Kingdom (in Rajputana) reigning for the seven turbulent and highly unstable political years from 1743 to 1750.
+He was the second son of Sawai Jai Singh II and elder half brother of his immediate successor Sawai Madho Singh I.

-Biography
+Reign

 After the death of Jai Singh, his 25-year-old son Ishwari Singh ascended the throne.
 Madho Singh, half brother of Ishwari Singh laid siege around Jaipur in 1748 with the combined forces of the states of Kota, Bundi, Mewar and Marathas.
 Ishwari singh defeated the combined army at Battle of Rajamahal.
 The combined forces of Madho Singh got a battering at the hands of Ishwari Singh.
 It was a major victory for Jaipur and to commemorate this occasion, Ishwari Singh built a second storied tower in 1749 which got the name Isar laat popularly known as Sarga Suli in the Tripolia Bazar.
 A person named Ganesh Khowal was entrusted with its construction.
 All the 7 stories of Isat laat are octagonal and after every two storeys is a round gallery.
 Ishwari Singh lost at the Battle of Bagru, about 20–25 km from Jaipur.
 He was forced to give lands to Madho Singh and pay tribute to the Holkars.